Protect Your Online Business from Legal Liability

 The Importance of Properly Drafted Website Documents

-If properly drafted, website policies, agreements, and disclaimers are effective in defending you against lawsuits and will usually hold up in court.
+If properly drafted, website privacy notices, terms and conditions, and disclaimers can be effective in defending you against lawsuits.

 Sending The Right Message to Your Users